 - Science and Technology Facilities Council (STFC)

-Requirements for research articles
+UKRI requirements for research articles

-From 1st April 2022, UKRI requires all peer-reviewed research articles to be published with immediate open access.
+UKRI requires all peer-reviewed research articles to be published with immediate open access.

-- Route 1: publish the article open access in a journal or publishing platform which makes the Version of Record immediately open access via its website with a CC BY or other permitted licence.
+- Route 1: Publish the article open access in a journal or publishing platform which makes the Version of Record immediately open access via its website with a CC BY or other permitted licence.

-- Route 2: publish the article in a subscription journal and deposit your Author’s Accepted Manuscript in an institutional or subject repository at the time of publication with a CC BY or other permitted licence.
+- Route 2: Publish the article in a subscription journal and deposit your Author's Accepted Manuscript in an institutional or subject repository at the time of publication with a CC BY or other permitted licence.
 A publisher embargo period is not permitted.